Helmut Newton & George Holz

 Helmut was doing a lot of work for Stern magazine and Vogue Paris at the time.
 It was a very creative phase in his career.
 We would assist him on shoots in Los Angeles and hang out here at the bar at the Beverly Hills Hotel afterwards and talk about photography.
 This was way before Helmut and June moved to the Chateau [Marmont] for their Los Angeles stays in the winter time.

 Working with Helmut was not like he handed you your career on a silver platter.
-But we would show him our work regularly and he wouldn't shy away from telling us if it sucked although he was always very polite.
+But we would show him our work regularly and he wouldn't shy away from telling us if it sucked, although he was always very polite.

-After one or two years Helmut pushed Mark, me, and later Just, to move to Milan and start to work for fashion magazines that might give us a chance so we can work on our own careers.
+After one or two years Helmut pushed Mark, me, and later Just, to move to Milan and start to work for fashion magazines that might give us a chance so we could work on our own careers.
 So when I graduated from ArtCenter, Mark and me shared an apartment with no heat in Milan.
 The good thing was that there was a modeling agency on the top floor.
 I remember Helmut saying things like 'Call this lady, or call him' or he would scribble somebody's name.
 Not a lot came out of it right away but sometimes later it might have helped and opened a door.
 People knew him.
 Although though Mark and I more or less stopped working for Helmut when we left L.A., we would never stop hanging out.
 We would all see him in Europe, L.A., and New York.
 I had the honor of having Helmut and June come to my first one-man show in L.A. at the G. Ray Hawkins Gallery in 1991.
 He and June never became parents and I guess in a way you could consider us to be their kids.
 Just continued to work for Helmut until around 2003.
 June, at 95, is still the glue that holds all of this together, and her creation of the 'Three Boys from Pasadena' exhibition with the initial show in 2009 at the Helmut Newton Foundation in Berlin really brought all of this full circle.
 All of us were classmates at the ArtCenter College of Design in Pasadena (this is why she gave us the name 'Three Boys').
 She said we were his only three assistants that went on to become photographers in our own right."

 "My first job in Italy was for Donna Magazine.
 I was doing some still lifes of shoes and I'd become known for shoes and accessories.
 Then I got in with Lei magazine with Franca Sozzani.
 She and her sister, Carla Sozzani, gave me a lot of really great assignments and I started to work for Vogue Italia.
 Those were great years, living in Milan, receiving assignments in Paris from French Elle, Madame Figaro, and L'Officiel, and from Mademoiselle and Harper's Bazaar in New York.